jacqui/structured-data-editor/README.md

 * Events
 * Quotes

-These are currently very simple implmentations whcih are easy to expand on (all you need to do is update the corresponding model in the `./models/` directory).
+These are currently very simple implmentations which are easy to expand on (all you need to do is update the corresponding model in the `./models/` directory).

 Future releases will expand the existing models to include properties from models defined on schema.org and the ability to render them in JSON-LD.